 Also commonly known as hydrosulfuric acid, stink damp, among other names, this flammable gas with a strong odor can be found in many places, although it’s often difficult.
 Workers often require the use of testing equipment to be able to locate where the hydrogen sulfide gas is located and at what concentrations to determine whether or not it is safe to be in.

 The impact on short-term safety is significant since hydrogen sulfide gas is presented as a silent and invisible threat.
-Inhalation is the primary route of exposure and can’t be avoided if it’s in the vicinity.
+Inhalation is the primary route of exposure and can’t be avoided if it’s nearby.

 How to Evaluate Your Exposure to Hydrogen Sulfide Gas